-What I found, you know, years later is that it had a huge impact on our families.
-There was seven - at the time, it was 750 people who were registered to that reserve at that time.
-And, by doing that - you know, one of the things that had happened too, is that the federal government - this would have been under Diefenbaker.
-They wanted to implement this policy, because they wanted to - it was going to be a template to take out all the reserves in Canada at that time.
+1 I knew that the federal government had stepped in, gave 2 people a bit of money and told everybody to get out.
+And, not everybody benefited from that in terms of the reserve.
+3 What I found, you know, years later is that 4 5 it had a huge impact on our families.
+There was seven --6 at the time, it was 750 people who were registered to that 7 reserve at that time.
+And, by doing that -- you know, one 8 of the things that had happened too, is that the federal 9 government -- this would have been under Diefenbaker.
+10 They wanted to implement this policy, because they wanted 11 to -- it was going to be a template to take out all the 12 reserves in Canada at that time.
+13 And, they realized that under the Bill of

-And, they realized that under the Bill of Rights -- you know, formally it was called the Bill of Rights at that time, now the Charter, that it would not work.
-So, once they get -- when the enfranchised the reserve, the Michel people and the Caillehoo people, they stopped right there.
-But, you know, what it has done, though, is that it divided a people.
+14 Rights -- you know, formally it was called the Bill of 15 Rights at that time, now the Charter, that it would not 16 work.
+So, once they get -- when the enfranchised the 17 reserve, the Michel people and the Caillehoo people, they 18 stopped right there.
+But, you know, what it has done, 19 though, is that it divided a people.
 It divided families.
-Like I was saying earlier, I mean, I still meet people who are related to me that I didn't even know, first cousins, you know, people coming up to you and, "I'm your cousin."

-Speaking of that, you know, I wanted to --

-I'm going to bring up a woman here that had gone missing from our family.
+20 Like I was saying earlier, I mean, I still meet people who 21 are related to me that I didn't even know, first cousins, 22 you know, people coming up to you and, "I'm your cousin."
+23 Speaking of that, you know, I wanted to --24 I'm going to bring up a woman here that had gone missing 25 from our family.
 Her name was Stella Violet Caillehoo.

 1 She was born April 17, 1947.
 She would have been my 2 second cousin and my mother's first cousin.
-She 3 disappeared in the '80s, and my cousin was telling me 4 yesterday that they had hired a private detective just to 5 find out what happened to her.
+She 3 disappeared in the '80s, and my cousin was telling me yesterday that they had hired a private detective just to 4 5 find out what happened to her.
 We never did.
 She was 6 last seen in Prince George, British Columbia.
 The 7 relations believe that she was caught up on the Highway of 8 Tears, and she left three kids.
 9 And so, I mean, again, we're all touched by 10 some of the things that have happened in terms of 11 government policies and that, that affect our people.
 12 MS. CHRISTA BIG CANOE: And, one of the 13 things you had said when you introduced yourself, and I 14 know a lot of people in the room will know this, but 15 keeping in mind there may be people also watching on the 16 webcast that aren't familiar, you said, "Well, I'm a 17 status Indian."
-18 So, you actually are registered as an 19 Indian under the Indian Act, despite the fact that they 20 the Michel band was totally enfranchised.
-How and why did 21 that happen?
-22 HONOURABLE KIM BEAUDIN: The first process 23 happened in 1985 where the federal government, when Bill 24 C31 came long, they had to register everybody that was 25 part of that band.
-So, yeah, there were 750 people.
-The second process was in 2010 under Bill C3, and that's where I come in with my status card.
+18 So, you actually are registered as an second process was in 2010 under Bill C3, and that's where L come in with my status card.
 That's the term that they like to use.
 We call ourselves 838 people, but just kind of a goofy term, but anyways.